sukilsiva/Data_Science_PortFolio/README.md

 - ### Data Analysis and Visualisation
 	- __Python__
-		- [IOT_Data_Vizualisations](https://github.com/sukilsiva/Machine-Learnig-Deep-Learning-Code/blob/master/Data%20Visualisations/Notebooks/IOT_Data_Vizualisation.py): Analysis of IOT Data Genrated by Temperature Measuring Devices in and Outside the Room Usin EDA.
+		- [IOT_Data_Vizualisations](https://github.com/sukilsiva/Machine-Learnig-Deep-Learning-Code/blob/master/Data%20Visualisations/Notebooks/IOT_Data_Vizualisation.py): Analysis of IOT Data Genrated by Temperature Measuring Devices in and Outside the Room Usin EDA and You can also view the report inside Report Folder.
-		- [World Unemployment Rate - Exploratory Analysis](https://github.com/sukilsiva/Machine-Learnig-Deep-Learning-Code/blob/master/Data%20Visualisations/Notebooks/World_Unemployment_Data_Vizualisation.ipynb): Exploratory Analysis of the data from the world unempoyment of youths and How it increases Every Year using pandas,matplotlib, seaborn and plotly.
+		- [World Unemployment Rate - Exploratory Analysis](https://github.com/sukilsiva/Machine-Learnig-Deep-Learning-Code/blob/master/Data%20Visualisations/Notebooks/World_Unemployment_Data_Vizualisation.ipynb): Exploratory Analysis of the data from the world unempoyment of youths and How it increases Every Year using pandas,matplotlib, seaborn and plotly and You can also view the report inside Report Folder.

 	_Tools: Pandas, plotly, Seaborn and Matplotlib_